-In 2016, in addition to taking even stronger leadership on safety and health by the general manager of each workplace and effective utilization of safety leaders, we will continue to implement safety-related activities in line with the role of each level of our organization to nurture a culture of safety.
+In 2017, in addition to taking even stronger leadership on health and safety by the general manager of each business site and fully utilizing safety leaders and group activities, we will continue to implement site-specific safety-related activities in line with the role of each level of our organization to nurture a culture of safety.

 Additionally, on May 30, 2017, a worker at a business site in Japan entered an area with intermittently operated machinery and was caught between machines and suffocated to death.
 The SMM Group has focused on making its equipment safe, primarily through risk assessment.
 The revelation that there is still equipment that can result in a fatal accident has prompted us to declare a state of emergency and we are engaged in increasing safety efforts by demanding the inspection of every single piece of equipment within the Group that is thought to pose a risk of serious accident.